WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 After you select one or more coins as inputs in `Send` tab, say two anonset coins worth 0.1 bitcoin each.
 You can manually set the exact amount that the destination address will receive in the output of the transaction, say 0.15 bitcoin.
-Then Wasabi will help you with automatically calculating the precise change output value with `inputs - destination output - confirmation fee`.
+Then Wasabi will help you with automatically calculating the precise change output value with `inputs - destination output - transaction fee`.

 ![](/SendAmountFeePassword.png)
 :::